cloudify-cosmo/cloudify-manager/vagrant/README.md

 vagrant snapshot take manager
 ```

+## Teardown Cosmo ##
-To delete the existing vagrant machine run `vagrant terminate`.
-The next time you run `vagrant up` it will need another 20 minutes to bootstrap.
+To delete the vagrant machine run `vagrant terminate`.
+That means the next time you run `vagrant up` it will need another 20 minutes to bootstrap.

+## Suspend Cosmo ##
+To save the current running state of the machine and stop it use `vagrant suspend`.
+To restore the machine use `vagrant up`.

 ## Deploy Application ##
 This example will start a new lxc machine and install a simple python web server on that mahcine.